 Location (see map below)

 Registration and prize presentation is at Machpelah House (HX7 8AU), next to Calder Holmes Park, Hebden Bridge.
 This is between the town centre and the railway station, south side of A646 Burnley Road.
 The race starts and finishes across the river in Calder Holmes Park (at the railway station end).

 Northern Rail have kindly given us permission to use the Hebden Bridge station car park (about as near the start of the race as you can get).
-Otherwise, street parking is also available close at hand in the town centre (small charge).
+Otherwise, street parking is also available close at hand in the town centre (small charge before 6pm).